MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

 may not bookmark the same URI more than once: calling posts/add again overwrites the old post with new information.

-posts/delete: Deletes a user’s post for a particular URI.
+posts/delete: Deletes a user's post for a particular URI.
 Tags API:
 tags/get: Fetch a list of tags used by the authenticated user.

-tags/rename: Rename one of the authenticated user’s tags.
+tags/rename: Rename one of the authenticated user's tags.
 All posts tagged with the old name will now be tagged with the new name instead.
 Bundles API:
-tags/bundles/all: Fetch the user’s bundles.
+tags/bundles/all: Fetch the user's bundles.
 The resulting document lists the bundles, and each bundle lists the tags it contains.

 tags/bundles/set: Group several tags together into a (possibly new) bundle.

 tags/bundles/delete: Delete a bundle.
 Interesting functions:
-/{username}: Fetch any user’s bookmarks.
+/{username}: Fetch any user's bookmarks.

-/{username}/{tag}: Fetch any user’s bookmarks, applying a tag filter.
+/{username}/{tag}: Fetch any user's bookmarks, applying a tag filter.

 /tag/{tag-name}: Fetch bookmarks tagged with a particular tag, from all users.

 /url/{URI-MD5}: Fetch the list of users who have bookmarked a particular URI.
-The {URI-MD5} happens to be the MD5 hash of the URI, but from the average client’s point of view that’s not important: it’s an opaque string of bytes that somehow identifies a URI within the del.icio.us system.
+The {URI-MD5} happens to be the MD5 hash of the URI, but from the average client's point of view that's not important: it's an opaque string of bytes that somehow identifies a URI within the del.icio.us system.

 /recent: Fetch the most recently posted bookmarks, from all users.
 The